-If you want to put your site on the Internet, you’ll have to choose a hosting provider.
+If you want to put your content on the Internet, you’ll have to choose a web hosting provider.
 This is the company that will store your website on a computer which is connected to the Internet and can serve it up to visitors.

 If research hosting companies on the Internet, you’ll find so many conflicting opinions about hosting companies it will make your head spin.
 I’ve used all of the large hosting companies on dozens and dozens of websites.
 Here are the companies that have the reliability, speed, and cost in my experience.